aldo-gutierrez/bitmasksorter/README.md

 | Plausible Average/Median: |     64 | 0000000001000000 |
 | Bits Used (K):            |      3 | 0000000001010001 |

-For this case I can do a Count Sort with a Count array of 8 for values  000 to 111.
+For this case I can do a Count Sort with a Count array of size 8, for values: 000 to 111.

 First for each number we need to extract the bits that are part of the mask put the bits together, do the count sort and reverse the procedure, to reverse the procedure I can OR it with the Constant Mask or have an auxiliary original number array.